jundalisay/sp/content/en/research/indian/gospel/chapter-38c.md

 Girish's house was not far away.
 The Master passed the crossing at Bosepara Lane.

 Suddenly he began to walk faster.
 The devotees were left behind.
 Presently Narendra was seen coming from a distance.
-At other times the Master's joy would have been 803unbounded at the thought of Narendra or at the mere mention of his name; but now he did not even exchange a word with his beloved disciple.
+At other times the Master's joy would have been unbounded at the thought of Narendra or at the mere mention of his name; but now he did not even exchange a word with his beloved disciple.

 As the Master and the devotees entered the lane where Girish lived, he was able to utter words.